Steve Darmody

-Steve Darmody (1890–1969) was a pioneer Australian who saw active service in the British army in WWI.
-He had been an Australian national representative rugby league player and toured with the Australian national team on their 1911–12 Kangaroo tour of Great Britain.
+Steve Darmody (1890–1969) was a pioneer Australian who saw active service in the British army in World War I. He had been an Australian national representative rugby league player and toured with the Australian national team on their 1911–12 Kangaroo tour of Great Britain.

 Career

 A promising hurdler in his youth, Darmody joined the South Sydney Club in 1910 initially as a goal-kicking winger.
 He was chosen for the 1911–12 Kangaroo tour of Great Britain as versatile forward.
 He played in six minor matches on the tour, kicking nine goals.